webdesignsbytom/networking-starter/Network.md

 The telnet client will establish a connection with the server.
 The client will then become a virtual terminal- allowing you to interact with the remote host.

 Replacement

+## NSF

+What is NFS?

+NFS stands for "Network File System" and allows a system to share directories and files with others over a network.
+By using NFS, users and programs can access files on remote systems almost as if they were local files.
+It does this by mounting all, or a portion of a file system on a server.
+The portion of the file system that is mounted can be accessed by clients with whatever privileges are assigned to each file.

 ## Three way handshake